lewisengr/FilmVault/README.md

-Full-stack web applicationn that tracks and logs movies in real time.
+Full-stack web application that tracks and logs movies in real time.